Singrauli district: Geography

+The Singrauli district covers an area of 5672 km2. it shared it's boundary with Sidhi District of Madhya Pradesh.
+Sone River and Gopad River are the major river of the district, District sarounded with Vindhya range and Kaimur range.
+Coal is found in abundant quantity in the district.

+Waidhan, Singrauli, Bargawan, Deosar, Chitrangi, Sarai is major towns of the District.

 Divisions

-Singrauli district comprises three tehsils, namely, Singrauli, Deosar and Chitrangi Vidhan Sabha.

-Later two more tehsils have been added to this district viz.
-Mada and Sarai.
+The Singrauli district comprises three tehsils, namely, Singrauli, Deosar and Chitrangi.
+Since then, two more tehsils have been added to this district: Mada and Sarai.
+Later, Bargawan Tehsil was also formed.

 Politics

-There are three Madhya Pradesh Vidhan Sabha constituencies in this district, namely, Chitrangi, Singrauli and Deosar.
-All of these are part of Sidhi Lok Sabha constituency The MLA of Singrauli tehsil is Ram lallu vaishya, Amar Singh of chitrangi tehsil and Subhash Verma of Deosar.
-MP of Singrauli constituency is Riti Pathak along with sidhi.
-Mayor of Singrauli is Rani Agrawal.
+There are three Madhya Pradesh Vidhan Sabha constituencies in the Singrauli district, namely, Chitrangi, Singrauli and Deosar.
+All of these are part of Sidhi Lok Sabha constituency.